When in Paris, it can be a challenge to figure out which Metro pass to buy.

 Fun fact: you will find photo booths all over Paris (ever seen the movie Amelie?) if you don’t already carry around tiny pictures of your face.

-- You are staying in Paris for three or more days.
+• You are staying in Paris for three or more days.

-- You are arriving in Paris before Thursday at midnight.
+• You are arriving in Paris before Thursday at midnight.

-- You are planning to use public transit several times a day.
+• You are planning to use public transit several times a day.

-The Navigo Weekly Pass (Navigo Semaine) costs 22.80€ for seven days of transit across the entire Paris metro system, including Metro, RER, trams, buses, and even the Montmartre funicular.
+It costs €30.75 for seven days of transit across the entire Paris metro system, including Metro, RER, trams, buses, and even the Montmartre funicular.

-The downside to Navigo weekly passes is they are only valid Monday at 12:01 a.m. through Sunday at midnight, and can only be purchased for the current week until Thursday at midnight.
+The downside to Navigo weekly passes is that they are only valid Monday at 12:01 a.m. through Sunday at midnight, and can only be purchased for the current week until Thursday at midnight.

-After that, if you buy a Navigo weekly pass, it will only be valid starting the following Monday.
+After that, if you buy a Navigo weekly pass, it will only be valid starting the following Monday

-If you’re lucky enough to stay more than two weeks, consider the Navigo monthly pass (Navigo Mois), which is valid beginning the first of the month.
+If you’re lucky enough to stay more than two weeks, consider the Navigo Monthly Pass (Navigo Mois) which is valid beginning the first of the month.

-Paris Visite
+Paris Visite Passes

 The Paris Visite passes can be a good option for visitors.